 Third Offense: If a third incident involving alcohol/drugs occurs, the student will be required to meet with the Vice President for Student Life, along with the Substance Awareness Counselor, to determine whether possible expulsion from the College, a medical leave of absence, and/or probation is necessary.

-Fines are payable to Caldwell College and are submitted to the Vice President for Student Life or her designee in the Student Life Office.
+Fines are payable to Caldwell University and are submitted to the Vice President for Student Life or her designee in the Student Life Office.

 Fines must be paid by the due date; otherwise a “hold” will be placed on the student’s account which will affect registration and class attendance for the following semester.
 No transcripts are issues until all fines have been paid.